Dakshy123er/TalkToDatabase/README.md

-# Singh Tees: Talk to a Database
+# TalkToDB: Talk to a Database

-This is an end to end LLM project based on Google Palm and Langchain.
-I have builded a system that can talk to MySQL database.
+This is an end-to-end LLM project built using Google PaLM and LangChain.
-User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
+It enables natural language interaction with a MySQL database — allowing users to ask questions in plain English, which are then converted into SQL queries, executed on the database, and returned as accurate answers.

-Singh Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
-A store manager will may ask questions such as,
+Tees is a T-shirt store that maintains its inventory, sales, and discount data in a MySQL database.
+A store manager can ask questions such as:

-- How many white color Adidas t shirts do we have left in the stock?
+How many white Adidas T-shirts do we have left in stock?

-- How much sales our store will generate if we can sell all extra-small size t shirts after applying discounts?
+How much sales will we generate if we sell all extra-small T-shirts after applying discounts?

-The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database
+The system intelligently generates accurate SQL queries for such questions and executes them on the MySQL database.

 ## Project Highlights

-- Singh Tees is a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
+- Tees is a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
 - Their inventory, sales and discounts data is stored in a MySQL database
 - I have builded an LLM based question and answer system that will use following,
   - Google Palm LLM